vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 {{< anchor logs >}}

-By clicking on the {{< icon file-alt >}} icon in the **Build Start** column, Frontline will display the build logs of the simulation.
+By clicking on the {{< icon file-alt >}} icon in the **Build Start** column, Gatling Enterprise will display the build logs of the simulation.
 There is a limit of 1000 logs for a run.

 {{< img src="logs.png" alt="Logs" >}}